shadeszn/Football-Data-Analysis/README.md

 * does not know how to intepret data in the correct context?
 * wants to learn about various data available in football, but raw data is too confusing?

-I realized during my learning journey that visualzing data in a useful skill to have.
+I realized during my learning journey that visualizing data in a useful skill to have.
 In order to communicate my insights to other people, I use these visualizations.

 ## Some Analysis samples
 Here are some samples of my work: